 Those symptomatic during primary (initial) HSV infection may experience painful, prolonged, and bilateral anogenital lesions, regional adenopathy, systemic (flu-like) signs and symptoms, and possibly urinary hesitancy, dysuria, urinary retention, constipation, or severe sacral neuralgia.
+The first episode typically lasts two to three weeks in the absence of antiviral therapy.
 Scarring may follow healing.
 The lesions recur in 80% of patients with HSV-2 and in 50% of those with HSV-1.
-Recurrent lesions are usually much less severe, but some will have severe prodromal symptoms that may involve the buttock, groin, or thigh [39; 40; 41].
+Recurrent lesions are usually much less severe and resolve within three to five days, but some will have severe prodromal symptoms that may involve the buttock, groin, or thigh [39; 40; 41].
+The number of clinical recurrences the initial syndrome decreases over time, from a median of five recurrences in the first year following symptomatic genital HSV-2, to one (or none) per year by year three [153].
+For purposes of prevention, clinicians should bear in mind that frequency of asymptomatic shedding is markedly higher than the rate of subsequent symptomatic recurrences.